AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ### 🎯 Chapter 3 [Nontype Template Parameters]((https://en.cppreference.com/w/cpp/language/template_parameters#Non-type_template_parameter))

-For function and class templates, template parameters **don’t** have to be types.
+For function and class templates, template parameters **don't** have to be types.
 They can also be ordinary values.
 When using such a template, you have to specify the value template arguments explicitly.
 The resulting code then gets instantiated.